marisarpo/horizons-week02/day3/comment_threads/README.md

       repliesDiv.append(NEW COMMENT DIV HERE);
     }
     ```
-1. Note how when you try to reply to a newly created comment it doesn't work.
+1. Note that replying to a newly created comment doesnt work.
   Why is that?

 ## Part 2: Better reply to a comment